AHS Counseling Staff:

 WHO: Juniors who plan to apply to Cal State Universities

 WHAT: English and Math assessments to earn an exemption from the placement tests required by the Cal State University.
-The test consists of a 45 minute essay and 15 additional questions in English and math at the end of the STAR test.
+The test will be part of the Smarter Balance Testing.
 All sections of the EAP test must be completed in order to qualify for the exemption.

-WHEN: Given during the STAR testing in April.
+WHEN: Given during the Smarter Balance testing in April.